K. S. Kulkarni: Death and legacy

 Kulkarni died on 7 October 1994.
-In 1988, K. S. Kulkarni, a monograph on the artist was published by Lalit Kala Akademi, New Delhi.
-Kulkarni, a film on the life of the artist was produced by Vanessa H. Smith which premiered in 1996.

 According to his will, K. S. Kulkarni Trust and annual scholarship programs were established to encourage young artists.

+In 1988, K. S. Kulkarni, a monograph on the artist, was published by Lalit Kala Akademi, New Delhi.
+Kulkarni, a film on the life of the artist was produced by Vanessa H. Smith, which premiered in 1996.
 In 2000, another documentary titled K. S. Kulkarni: Saintly Great Master by Chandramani Kohli was released.